hikeventures/hikeventures.github.io/_posts/reviews/2016-04-11-michele-genest-Boreal-Feast.markdown

 ---
-title: Michele Genest - The Boreal Feast Review
+title: The Boreal Feast Book Review
 description: Book review on how to prepare food from ingredients in the North.
 date: 2016-04-25 07:30:00 +0300
 category: reviews